-“Most cats are very curious about Christmas trees and see them as an exciting new opportunity,” Coll explains.
-“Christmas trees are tall, present lots of climbing, hiding and scratching spaces and are incredibly enticing to our feline friends.”
+“Most cats are very curious about Christmas trees and see them as an exciting new opportunity,” Coll says.
+“Christmas trees are tall; present lots of climbing, hiding and scratching spaces; and are incredibly enticing to our feline friends.”

 They also appeal to cats’ innate instincts that date back before they were domesticated.

-“Before cats began cohabitating with humans, climbing trees provided a place for them to seek out their next meal and to watch over their territory,” Coll says.
-“As one of the few animals that are both predator and prey, being in high places like trees also provides them with a sense of safety, security and control.
-Cats love to feel like they are in control!”
+“Before cats began cohabiting with humans, trees provided a place for them to seek out their next meal and to watch over their territory,” Coll says.
+“As animals that are both predator and prey, being in high places like trees also provides them with a sense of safety, security and control.
+Cats love to feel like they are in control.”